Whey Protein: Most Common Myths

 Moreover, whey protein from good brands or herbal whey powder does not promote side effects like hormonal issues, which is a concern for most women.

-MYTH 7: Whey Protein leads to boils, acidity, and poor digestion.
+7. Whey Protein leads to boils, acidity, and poor digestion

 REALITY: It is not whey protein but unabsorbed whey protein in the body that causes such issues.
 Insufficient water intake may lead to undigested protein resulting in boils, acidity, etc. For proper digestion of whey protein shakes, one needs to have an adequate amount of water or fluids regularly.